top of page

 Maintaining Connection: Having digital skills is crucial for individuals re-entering society from the prison system.
 Research shows that access to technology is essential for prisoners, particularly those serving life sentences.
 It's imperative to advocate for technology access for such individuals, enabling them to stay updated on current affairs, maintain connections with the outside world, and engage with developments.
 By enabling communication with the outside world, we can prevent institutionalisation and mental stagnation, significantly improving prisoners mental well-being and reducing isolation.
 Denying prisoners access to digital tools only hampers their ability to function effectively in the modern world upon their release.

-Coming Together: Our platform and forum aim to support and unite families and friends affected by the prison system, particularly life and IPP sentences.
+Coming Together: Our platform and forum aim to support and unite families and friends affected by the prison system, particularly life sentences.
 We are focused on establishing a membership community that transcends prison walls, where we can collectively drive positive change for those inside and outside of prison.
 Through sharing first-hand experiences and knowledge from those serving life sentences, we seek to raise awareness about the impact of life sentences and collectively work towards solutions.

 Life after Life: For some prisoners, release can be the most challenging phase of their journey.
 Upon release, prisoners often find that their expectations of returning to normal life are unrealistic, especially after serving lengthy sentences.
 The world may have changed significantly during their imprisonment, leaving them unprepared.
 Life-sentenced prisoners face immense difficulty in preparing for release and readjusting to life outside due to ongoing economic and societal obstacles.
 Limited resources, inadequate support, and stringent licence conditions hinder successful reintegration into the community.
-Our campaign focuses on identifying specialised support that life-sentenced and IPP prisoners can receive towards and after release.
+Our campaign focuses on identifying specialised support that life-sentenced prisoners can receive towards and after release.

 If we neglect to reform the practices concerning life sentences, the consequences will lead to less safe prisons and communities.
 It is of utmost importance to provide prisoners with hope and opportunities for redemption.
 Otherwise, upon release, they might be in their later years, lacking vital life skills and meaningful relationships that could showcase their transformation beyond the crime for which they were imprisoned.